paulmakepeace/descrypi/README.md

 ## To Do

+* While the [Raspberry Pi's OS, Raspbian](https://www.raspberrypi.org/downloads/raspbian/) has a default user and password to login, [Armbian](https://www.armbian.com), which is used on many other Pi-alikes, insists on changing the root password as first order of business. `descrypi` doesn't support this yet.
 * Use the existing database to actually assign static IPs
 * Ping the database in succession to identify the machines by MAC (blinkenlights)